luketpeterson/summum-types/README.md

 Sum-types are certainly not a replacement for dynamic dispatch in every case, but hopefully they will be another tool to reach for when it's convenient.

-### Generic Variant Substitution in Method Calls for Interoperation Across Types
+### Variant Substitution in Method Calls for Interoperation Across Types

 Consider multiple types that interact with each other like in the example below.
 Sometimes we need to interact with a related type in a way that depends on which variant we're generating.
 In those cases, we can call the synthesized variant-specific functions of other types, as long as the variant names of the `impl` type are a superset of the type being called.